sagniKdas53/time-tracker/readme.md

     1. Send `time now` to see current time
     2. Send `date today` to see current date
     3. Send `time in {Hours}` to show custom time `Hours` can be negative
-    4. Send `date in {days D/weeks W/months M/}` to show needed date `{days D/weeks W/months M}` can be negative or zero but order must be maintained.
-The identifers `D,W,M` are necessary too.
+    4. Send `date in` to show a form accepting fields- `{days D/weeks W/months M}`, These values can be negative or zero.

     b.
 Show the day and holidays [Needs admin to fill those up] {will not be implemented now}